roryl/zsx/README.md

 # HTML API

-ZSX works by adding attributes to your existing HTML markup.
+ZSX works by adding attributes like `zx-swap` to your existing HTML markup.

 | attribute | Description |
 | --- | --- |